-Three categories of bowhead sounds were marked by analysts (Clark and Johnson 1984; Würsig and Clark 1993):
+Three categories of bowhead sounds were marked by analysts (Clark and Johnson, 1984; Würsig and Clark, 1993):

-- Individual calls (Figure 2A): Each individual bowhead call that was not part of a call sequence or song (see below) was logged. - Call sequences (Figure 2B): A call sequence is a sequence of calls, typically frequency-modulated and of similar shape, at regular intervals (typically 1.5 3 s) apparently from the same source.
-Call sequences typically last 20 30 s.
-When call sequences occurred, analysts logged one individual call from each sequence, rather than each individual sound, in order to reduce over-representation of an individual whale in the final data set. - Song (Figure 3): When bowhead song (Würsig and Clark 1993; Stafford et al. 2008; Delarue et al. 2009, Tervo et al. 2009) was detected, a single song note was logged once per clock hour.
-Individual bowhead songs may contain many tens of individual notes within the span of one to two minutes, and individual whales may sing continuously for many tens of minutes or hours at a time.
-Logging every song note or even a single note from every song could thereby result in orders of magnitude more locations for singing whales than non-singing whales.
+- Individual calls (Fig. 2a): Each individual bowhead call that was not part of a call sequence or song (see below) was logged. - Call sequences (Fig. 2b): A call sequence is a sequence of calls, typically frequency-modulated and of similar shape, at regular intervals (typically 1.5-3s) apparently from the same source.
+Call sequences typically last 20-30s.
+When call sequences occurred, analysts logged one individual call from each sequence, rather than each individual sound, in order to reduce over-representation of an individual whale in the final data set.